-Inside The Church of the Most Holy Redeemer
+Inside The Most Holy Redeemer Church

 Posted by Frances Ma on

-Exterior of The Church of The Most Holy Redeemer
+Exterior of The Most Holy Redeemer Church

 Pewabic tile can be found on the vestry floor, the aisleways, and on the floor of the main altar of the interior.
 The exterior facade features two lunettes above the doorway–– depicting two angels in prayer with mosaic medallion insets.